davidxw/power-platform-azure-vnet-demo/README.md

 1. Run the flow and check the output of the action.
 You should see a successful response from the API

 > [!NOTE]
 > If you receive a 403 error in the `Invoke an HTTP request` action when running the flow, open the authenticated container app in the portal and navigate the the "Settings" -> "Authentication" page.
-Edit the Microsoft identity provider and if the "Additional checks" -> "Client application requirement" setting is set to "Allow requests from specific client applications", add the Application ID of the connector host app (the value of the `ConnectorHostAppAppId` parameter in the script above) to the list of allowed client applications.
-This setting is required to allow the connector host to call your API.
+Edit the Microsoft identity provider and check if the "Additional checks" -> "Allowed client applications" list contains the Application ID of the connector host app (the value of the `ConnectorHostAppAppId` parameter in the script above).
+If not add the Application ID to the list and save the changes.
+This is required to allow the connector host to call your API with the required scopes.
 >
 > You can alternatively set this to "Allow requests from any client application" but we have found that this setting is not saved correctly